A few weeks ago I read somewhere that if all of the ice cap on Greenland melted the oceans would rise 21 feet.

 If you doubt that the global warming movement is asking us to cut our standard of living read the last line of this story in the Pasadena Star News.
 The City Manager says that it will cost $100,000 a year to add a junior planner to make it possible for Pasadena to comply with the Kyoto protocol.
 One hundred thousand dollars is a cost of about $1.40 for each family in Pasadena.
 It means one less ice cream treat for a lot of children.
 Environmental conformity has a real current cost and an uncertain future benefit.

-One Reply to “Global Warming Warning”
+One thought on “Global Warming Warning”

 Comments are closed.